nagmanijnv/EYETRACKER/README.md

 # Face-Detection
-Detect faces in images and draw a rectangle on the faces.
+Detect faces and eyes in images and draw a rectangle on the faces.
+And also detect iris and  estimate gazing and according to that mpve cursor